GoogleCloudPlatform/mqtt-cloud-pubsub-connector/docs/configuration.md

 that match with the wildcard subscription to the Cloud Pub/Sub topic that you configured with the `<destination-cloud-pubsub-topic>` option, as described above.

+### Source MQTT topic

+The `<source-mqtt-topic>` name is added as a header to Cloud Pub/Sub messages.
+The key of this header is defined in the `com.google.cloud.solutions.routesMqttToCloudPubSubRoute.SOURCE_MQTT_TOPIC_HEADER_NAME` constant.

 ## Other configuration options

 Part of the MQTT <-> Cloud Pub/Sub Connector uses Apache Camel, but not all Apache Camel